MichaelYuhe/official-website/blogs/Free-and-open-source-feature-flag-service-benchmark-I.md

 ## Test Results

 The results of the tests showed that the Evaluation Server met the desired quality of service only up to a certain limit load.
-The service was able to handle up to 1100 new connections per second before errors began to occur.
-Beyond that point, some errors were observed.
+The service was able to handle up to 1100 new connections per second before P99 exceeded 200ms.

 **The response time**